Four Powerful Learning Modules

 Developing the vigilance needed to see what is not being seen by others you lead.

 Part 2: Gathering Personal Power

-In this part you learn what leaders must due to accrue power to themselves if they are ever to empower others.
+Learn what leaders must do to accrue power to themselves if they are ever to empower others.

 Part 3: Inspiring Extraordinary Actions

-In this part you develop the skill of demanding from others, more than they might ever demand of themselves.
+Develop the skill of demanding from others more than they might ever demand of themselves.